-The Religious Education element of our school curriculum’s purpose is to engage, inspire, challenge, and encourage our pupils to explore different religious beliefs, values and traditions.
-We further expose our pupils to other non-religious and worldviews which may, or may not, reflect their own beliefs and those represented by our local community.
+It is our intent for the Religious Education element of our school curriculum to engage, inspire, challenge, and encourage pupils.
+We explore different religious beliefs, values and traditions that are followed in our multi-cultural society.
+We will also equip pupils with other non-religious or worldviews which may, or may not, reflect their own beliefs and those represented by our local community specifically.

-All classes in the school follow the programme as set out by the Worcestershire Agreed Syllabus on Religious Education.
+All classes in the school follow the programmes of study from the Worcestershire Agreed Syllabus.

 - Consider ‘big’ questions and reflect on such questions in order to better understand their own beliefs and the beliefs of others – whether faith based, non-faith based or humanist.